CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

 5. Wait for the Workflow to appear in the inbox
     1. The icon should be a Warning sign
     2. The TaskName should be “Download Error”
-    3. You have the ability to “Reject Changes” or “Continue and Retry”
+    3. You have the ability to “Abort And Rollback Changes” or “Continue and Retry”
     4. There should be a field “Issue Details” with clickable link that links to a download of the broken XLIFF

 --------------------------------------------------------------------------------